- Code ENVS6026

 On satisfying the requirements of this course, you will be able to:

-- Demonstrate an advanced understanding of the diversity of forms of forests and treed landscapes, both internationally and in Australia;
+- Demonstrate an advanced understanding of the diversity of forms of forested landscapes and systems, both internationally and in Australia;

-- Identify and analyse, in depth, a diversity of values gained from forested landscapes, and the objectives for which they are managed, both internationally and in Australia;
+- Identify and analyse the diversity of values gained from forested landscapes, and the objectives for which they are managed, both internationally and in Australia;

-- Convincingly communicate your advanced understanding of forest management theory, principles, policies and practices
+- Convincingly communicate your advanced understanding of forest governance and management concepts, principles, policies and practices

-- Written project report – a resilience assessment of a treed landscape of your own choosing (LOs 2,3,4) (40%)
+- Written project report – an assessment of a forested landscape of your own choosing (LO 2-4) (40%)